-Features of the draft rule
+Features of the final rule

-The draft rule addresses the same issues as the COAG Energy Council's proposed rule, but provides a clearer decision-making framework that AEMO must apply when exercising its discretion on whether to suspend a market participant.
-The draft rule requires AEMO to suspend a market participant under external administration, unless:
+The final rule addresses the same issues as the COAG Energy Council's proposed rule, but provides a clearer decision-making framework that AEMO must apply when exercising its discretion on whether to suspend a market participant.
+The final rule requires AEMO to suspend a market participant under external administration, unless:

-- the external administrator has requested or consented to the non-suspension decision and has undertaken that the defaulting market participant will meet its relevant liabilities under the NER; and - AEMO has taken into account the following matters: - whether the market participant is likely to comply with the NER; - for a market generator, market small generator aggregator or market network service provider, the potential impact of the suspension on reliability in the NEM; and - any other matters AEMO considers relevant.
+- the external administrator has requested or consented to the non-suspension decision and has undertaken that the defaulting market participant will meet its relevant liabilities under the NER; and - AEMO has taken into account the following matters: - whether the market participant is likely to comply with the NER; - for a market generator, market small generator aggregator or market network service provider, the potential impact of the suspension on the reliability of the power system; - for a market participant other than the types listed above, the potential impact of the suspension on the reliability of the power system if AEMO considers this matter to be relevant;3 and - any other matters AEMO considers relevant to the decision.

-Should AEMO decide not to suspend a market participant under external administration, the draft rule permits AEMO to impose conditions on the market participant in connection with the non-suspension decision, and requires the affected market participant to comply with any conditions imposed.
-In addition, the draft rule requires AEMO to publish a 'non-suspension notice' if it decides not to suspend a market participant under external administration.
+Should AEMO decide not to suspend a market participant under external administration, the rule permits AEMO to impose conditions on the market participant in connection with the non-suspension decision, and requires the affected market participant to comply with any conditions imposed.
+In addition, the final rule requires AEMO to publish a 'non-suspension notice' if it decides not to suspend a market participant under external administration.

-Benefits of the draft rule
+Benefits of the final rule

-Having regard to the issues raised in the rule change request, the Commission is satisfied that the draft rule will, or is likely to, contribute to the achievement of the National Electricity Objective (NEO) by:
+Having regard to the issues raised in the rule change request, the Commission is satisfied that the rule will, or is likely to, contribute to the achievement of the National Electricity Objective (NEO) by: